THE EXHIBITION

 Ali Cherri, The Flying Machine, 2017, Courtesy Ali Cherri and galerie Imane Farès

-Hangar Y's inaugural exhibition, Dans l'air, les machines volantes, is organized by Art Explora, invited by Hangar Y as part of its sponsorship program.
+Hangar Y's inaugural exhibition, Dans l'air, les machines volantes, is organized by Art Explora, invited by Hangar Y as part of its programme sponsorship program.
 It pays tribute to Hangar Y's primary function, offering a rich exploration of the history of flying machines.

 Taking as her starting point the universal fascination of human beings with flight, and the many inventions that have made it possible, throughout the 20th century, to aspire to this goal, exhibition curator Marie-Laure Bernadac, in collaboration with Blanche de Lestrange, Artistic Director ofArt Explora, has focused on the ways in which these devices for elevation and transport in the air, and their transformations over time, have inspired artists.